SwiftERM Hyper-personalisation for ecommerce email marketing

 12. INVEST IN COMPREHENSIVE TRAINING

-Technology is only as effective as the people using.
-If warehouse and distribution centre employees are unfamiliar with their company’s WMS or other assorted warehouse systems, they won’t be able to utilise them for best results.
+Technology is only as effective as the people using it.
+If warehouse and distribution centre employees are unfamiliar with their company’s WMS or other assorted warehouse systems, they won’t be able to utilise them for the best results.
 Business leaders should invest in comprehensive training that uses creative solutions such as gamification and rewards systems to incentivize employee learning and that prioritises innovation and efficiency.
 To ensure the efficacy of existing training modules and course materials, run pilot programs and solicit feedback from trainers and trainees alike.

 13. KEEP MULTIPLE LINES OF COMMUNICATION OPEN

-The key to an efficient supply chain is good communication, which is why it’s vital that warehouse managers provide all necessary information about each pick ticket or shipment to warehouse and distribution centre employees.
+The key to an efficient supply chain is good communication, which is why warehouse managers must provide all necessary information about each pick ticket or shipment to warehouse and distribution centre employees.
 By using multiple channels of communication, such as phone calls and text messages, standardising messages, soliciting regular feedback and designating a point person to respond to employees’ questions, warehouse managers can ensure more consistent and effective communication.

 14. MINIMISE TOUCHES